Frequently Asked Questions.

 Kitten health guarantee, small bag of kitten food, up to date shot records, deworm records, registration papers, (upon proof of being neutered or spayed).
 For the proof of neuter/spay, please provide us with a copy of the veterinarian's invoice by no later than 9 months of age depending on sex.
 You will then receive the kitten's registration papers from either CFA, TICA or ACFA.

 6. Do you offer a health guarantee?

-We do offer a limited health guarantee as part of the sales contract and in order for this to remain intact you will be required to have your kitten screened and checked by your vet within 72 hours of leaving our home.
-All of our Mom's and Dad cats are tested for HCM, SMA, PK'D, and are all negative.
+We do offer a limited health guarantee as part of the sales contract.
+In order for this to remain intact, you will be required to have your kitten screened by your vet via a checkup within 72 hours of leaving our home.
+All of our moms and dads are tested for HCM, SMA, PK'D. All are negative.
 Our cats are regularly tested for FeLV and FIV and all kittens will be negative when they leave our home.
-All our breeding Maine Coons are tested and are negative/negative for both diseases prior to breeding.
+All of our breeding Maine Coons are tested and are negative/negative for both diseases prior to breeding.

 7. How big do Maine Coons get?